 These definitions are identical to those in UCIOA Section 103.
 Four definitions of words or phrases that do not appear in this draft have been deleted, and the definitions have been renumbered.
-Because of its importance, the definition of "Common Interest Community" has been put in a separate section, 103.
+Most of the definition of Common interest community, subsection (6), is derived from UCIOA.
+However, problems with the UCIOA definition have been obviated by the addition of a paragraph which clearly includes all condominiums, cooperatives and planned unit developments